-Fano is a 2+ player strategy based card game that utilizes a fano plane to create an advanced "rock-paper-scissors" style of play.
-The standard game is played where each player controls one suit (hearts, clubs, spades, and diamonds).
-Cards are characterized by their value and are either combat, prestige, or commander cards.
+Fano is a new strategy card game that can be played with 2 or more players.
 The object of the game is to promote (see promoting) your commander three times before your opponent(s).
+A player can promote by collecting and sacrificing their nation’s three prestige cards.
 This can be achieved by strategically attacking, combining, and playing cards to counter and outmaneuver your opponent(s).
-Also, check out the video tutorials tab for videos on how to play Fano.
+For additional instruction, check out the video tutorials tab for videos on how to play Fano.

 |Combat cards (1, 2, 3, 4, 5, 6, & 7)||Yes||Yes||Yes||Yes|

 |Prestige cards (8, 9, & 10)||No||No||Yes||Yes|

 Setting up the game

 - Pick a suit (hearts, clubs, spades, or diamonds).